 4. Know your way around city hall

 No matter what topic you cover, at some point you’ll wind up dealing with a government agency, the police, or courts.
 You don’t need to know the ins and outs of the Electoral College, but you will need to know the basics.
-Take a few political science electives to build your background knowledge.
+Consider the Political Science and Government Emphasis to build your background knowledge.

 5. Be prepared to start small